TobiasFP/VDA5050-amr-fleet/README.md

 ## Why

-I am creating this project, to create my own job.
 I love Robots, and I love hooking up the real world with interesting software.
 This is my attempt at creating a Fleet software engine,